24 Jun 10 Reasons Why Morocco Should Be on Your Bucket List This Year

 Surfing aside, Morocco is a great place to switch off and relax.
 When the winds turn onshore in the afternoon and we’re tired from our morning session, you’ll find us lounging around the pool, soaking up the sun and sipping on mint tea while chatting about the epic waves we caught (and dreaming about what’s for dinner later!).
 We also run two surf-specific stretch sessions incorporating yoga techniques to ease your muscles after a day in the water.

 Fancy joining us for empty waves, amazing culture and a week of awesome accommodation?
-We still have spaces available for our Morocco’s Secret Surf trip this September 14th – 21st, get in touch if you want to come!
+We have one space available for our Morocco’s Secret Surf trip this September 16th – 23rd, get in touch if you want to come!